mahmoud-abdelsattar/WeatherAPI_msattar/README.md

 REST API example application
 This is a city-temperature example of a application providing a API to get the temperature.

-The entire application is contained within the app.rb file.

-config.ru is a minimal Rack configuration for unicorn.

 WeatherClient.py runs a simplistic test and generates of API.

 When you run the test you can choose one of these city to see the API proccess.